corpbob/OpenShiftHowToGuides/Howto_install_ssl_cert_to_your_openshift_from_letsencrypt.md

-# How to install SSL certificates from Letsencrypt
+# How to install SSL certificates from Letsencrypt to your OpenShift Router

 ## Assumptions
 - You are using Openshift on Centos 7
 - You have shell access and able to install software.
 - You have access to your DNS to add a TXT record
+- You are using the default HAProxy router of OpenShift.

 ## WildCard certificate